bahrus/trans-render/README.md

 The categories that currently can be declaratively processed are as follows:

 >  String, Boolean, Number, Array, HTMLTemplateElement, Object, 'bigint', 'symbol'

+In the case of Array, if the first item of the array is of type string, special sub-category processing

 We'll be walking through the "standard post script processors" that trans-render provides, but always remember that alternatives can be used based on the requirements.
 The standard processors are striving to make the binding syntax as JSON-friendly as possible.